-Consider the resulting behavior $\mathscr{S}$ , and each pair of successive two-node scenarios, such as the two below.
+Consider the resulting behavior S, and each pair of successive two-node scenarios, such as the two below.

 As before, each scenario is identical to a scenario in a behavior in G of the appropriate two weak consensus devices.
-Since each pair of successive scenarios overlaps in one node behavior (here, that of the node running B), all the nodes in both scenarios must choose the same value in G and in S. By induction, every node in S must choose the same value.
+Since each pair of successive scenarios overlaps in one node behavior (here, that of the node running B), the agreement condition requires that all the nodes in both scenarios must choose the same value in G and in S. Thus, every node in S must choose the same value.
 Without loss of generality, assume they choose 1.